bpaul2/MagicMirror/README.md

 ## Downloading

-in a terminal, run `git pull [repository link]`, where the repository link can by clicking the 'Code' button and copying the HTTPS address.
+in a terminal, run `git clone [repository link]`, where the repository link can by clicking the 'Code' button and copying the HTTPS address.

 ## Running the program